-There is consistency in what we provide as High first teaching,
+There is consistency in what we provide as High Quality Adaptive teaching,

-Staff are becoming more confident in using B squared as a means of assessment and tracking for pupils with SEN .
+Birmingham Toolkit is being introduced as a means of assessment and tracking for pupils with SEN.

 Staff are increasingly understanding that they are accountable for the progress made by any SEN children in their class.